 Running and walking 100km on limited training may not be easy or even sensible but it isn’t impossible.
 It’s amazing what we can achieve if we put our minds to it… and have friends helping too.
 Fancy doing 100km?
 Want my advice?
 Go for it… it’s only doing a 10km run ten times after all!

-This entry was posted in Accelerate Running Store, Adventure Running, Buzz, City Trail Running, Marathon, Running Community, Training & Racing and tagged Accelerate, Fell Running, health, Mountain Running, Peak District, running made easy, running shoes, The Outdoor City, ultra marathon, Ultra Running.
+This entry was posted in Accelerate Running Store, Adventure Running, Buzz, City Trail Running, Marathon, Running Community, Training & Racing and tagged Accelerate, Fell Running, health, Mountain Running, Peak District, running made easy, running shoes, The Outdoor City, ultra marathon, Ultra Running by Accelerate Community.
 Bookmark the permalink.